-The Utah Supreme Court acknowledges that this regulatory approach does not remove all incidence of harm from the market and, in fact, contemplates that sometimes there may be no regulatory enforcement action even though some consumers may experience harm.
+The Utah Supreme Court acknowledges that this regulatory approach does not remove all possibility of harm from the market and, in fact, contemplates that sometimes there may be no regulatory enforcement action even though some consumers may experience harm.
 Nevertheless, aggrieved consumers may seek relief and remedy through traditional channels of civil litigation or, if applicable, the criminal justice system.

-4.10 Consumer Complaints
+4.7 Consumer Complaints

-Consumer complaints require two distinct responses from the Innovation Office.
-First, the Innovation Office will develop a process to address consumer complaints.
-Second, consumer complaints are a source of data about consumer harm; thus the Innovation Office will develop a process by which individual complaint information is fed into the larger data reporting system to contribute to the assessment of risk.
+The Innovation Office will develop a process by which consumers may directly complain to the Office.
+The Innovation Office will develop a process by which individual complaint information is fed into the larger data reporting system to contribute to the assessment of risk.

-4.11 Enforcement
+4.8 Enforcement

-The Innovation Office will develop standards for enforcement authority against regulated providers in line with the Regulatory Objective and Regulatory Principles.
-Enforcement authority will generally be triggered when the evidence of consumer harm exceeds the applicable acceptable consumer harm threshold.
-The Innovation Office will also develop the range of enforcement mechanisms it deems appropriate for the market, including but not limited to education, increased reporting requirements, fines, and suspension or termination of authorization or license.
+The Innovation Office will develop standards for enforcement authority upon regulated providers in line with the Regulatory Objective and Regulatory Principles.
+Enforcement will generally be triggered when the evidence of consumer harm exceeds the applicable acceptable consumer harm threshold.
+The Innovation Office will also develop the range of enforcement mechanisms it deems appropriate, including but not limited to education, increased reporting requirements, fines, and suspension or termination of authorization or license.
 Last, the Innovation Office will develop a process for appealing enforcement decisions to the Innovation Office, and then to the Utah Supreme Court.